 - .1 The Contractor shall keep one (1) complete set of white prints at the Site during work, including all addenda, change orders, Site instructions, clarifications, and revisions for the purpose of Record Drawings.
 As the Work on-site proceeds, the Contractor shall clearly record in Red Pencil all as-built conditions, which deviate from the original Contract Documents.
 Record Drawings to include circuiting of all devices, conduit and feeder runs (complete with conductor size and number) and locations of all electrical equipment. - .2 Provide as-built drawings in AutoCAD current format.
-Retain and pay WSP for this service.
+Retain and pay MPE for this service. - .3 Record actual locations of all pull boxes, panelboards, luminaires, feeders, electrical equipment and electrical site services. - .4 Record any changes to circuit designations. - .5 Include on record drawings, revisions due to engineering change orders, site alterations, additions and field ordered changes made during construction.